-authorize the expenditure on any object during the year of a sum in excess of that which has been sanctioned in the estimate of the year, or in a revised estimate, for such object; but, if it be found necessary in the course of the year, the Commissioners may recommend to the Commissioner of the Division that the allotments which have been made to the different heads of the estimate shall be modified by transfer of any amount from one head to another, and the Commissioner of the Division may sanction such transfers of allotment.
+80. It shall not be lawful for the Commissioners to authorize the expenditure on any Disbursement of excess expenditure.
+Object during the year of a sum in excess of that which has been sanctioned in the estimate of the year, or in a revised estimate, for such object; but, if it be found necessary in the course of the year, the Commissioners may recommend to the Commissioner of the Division that the allotments which have been made to the different heads of the estimate shall be modified by transfer of any amount from one head to another, and the Commissioner of the Division such transfers of allotment.